 Cut off the ends of the plantains and chop each one into four sections (skin on).
 Place the plantains in a pot, cover with water and boil them for 15-20 mins - till the skin is black and plantains are soft.

 Start on the salsa.
 Dice up your ingredients to your liking.
 Using a large enough bowl, add all ingredients (lime and lemon last) and mix till well incorporated.
 Cover and leave in the fridge.

 Plantains should be cool enough now, remove the skins.

 Place the plantains in a mixing bowl and mash.
 Add in your aminos, fish sauce, coconut, honey and lime.
 Add in your seasonings last.

 Mix well and form into patties.
 Mine made about 8-10 patties.

-Grab a pan on medium-high heat and add your coconut oil.
+Grab a pan on medium-high heat and add your coconut oil (enough to fry a pancake).
 Fry the cakes for about a minute on each side till browned.